wikimatze/vimfiles/README.md

     overwrite the loaded session
   - `:DeleteSession` → choose the session you want to delete
   - `:ViewSession` → information about the loaded session (shows Vim internals - good for debugging)
+- [slime](https://github.com/jpalardy/vim-slime): Sending selection in vim directly into a tmux session
+  - `let g:slime_target = "tmux"`
+  - `C-c C-`: press Ctrl-c-c to put the actual paragraph (vip) in the tmux session (visual select works also)
 - [snipmate](https://github.com/msanders/snipmate.vim): snippets for faster coding
 - [speedating](https://github.com/tpope/vim-speeddating): a faster way to increment all kind of numbers